Get started with Nextflow on Verily Workbench

 git checkout v2.1

-Then, still in the rnaseq-nf directory, edit the nextflow.config file as follows.
-Replace the gls entry with the following snippet.
+In the rnaseq-nf directory, edit the nextflow.config file.
+Replace the entry corresponding with your chosen job executor with the snippet given in the following sections.
 Edit the workDir line to replace <your_bucket_resource_name> with the name of the Cloud Storage bucket resource you created.

 As you'll see below, you will run the Nextflow pipeline via wb, and wb will substitute the correct values for the environment variables in the config before it runs.